Nicasso/giphy-favourites/README.md

 On clicking a Giphy it will start playing it and also copy the url to your clipboard for quick sharing.
 There are no visual effects or animations showing you that it has copied the url to your clipboard, to prevent any obstruction of the Giphy playing.

-The `Fetch Giphys` button will fetch the latest Giphys from your favourites cache them to your local storage.
+The `Fetch Giphys` button will fetch the latest Giphys from your favourites and cache them to your browser (local storage).
-This is done to prevent the Giphy API from being called on every page load.
+This is done to prevent the Giphy API from being called too frequently.
 It will allow you to fetch all your new Giphys every 10 minutes if you've maybe added a new one to your favourites.

 ##### [Back to Contents](#contents)